EDavies2020/GFRecipes_MS3/README.md

 # Deployment <a name="Deployment"></a>

-## This project was deloyed in Heroku using the following steps:
+## This project was deployed in Heroku using the following steps:

 1. Set up files the Heroku needs to run the app